Numerically Investigating the Emergent Cyclic Inflation Scenario: Summary and Future Directions

 Another such idea, could be to try to connect the process of entropy production, so central to the ECI paradigm, to gravity itself.
 In~\cite{Verlinde} Verlinde proposed gravity as a statistical phenomenon derived from an ``entropic force''.
 Curiously, the entropic force, which tries to restore the system to an equilibrium state, is shown to be proportional to the temperature.
 Therefore in a given cycle we would expect this force to succeed in attaining equilibrium near bounces, but then as the universe expands and the temperature falls, out of equilibrium phases could possibly prevail, and this pattern of thermodynamic events is the essential ingredient that is needed for the success of the ECI mechanism!
 This would certainly explain why entropy is so important in the early universe?

 To conclude, the current paper provides a comprehensive numerical analysis essentially validating the ECI scenario.
 However, the model will be far more interesting if there are any observational evidences.
 The CI model, in fact, predicts rather distinctive signatures in the form of characteristic wiggles on top of the near scale-invariant spectrum.
 A preliminary fit with the WMAP data yielded interesting results, and thus it is imperative that we carry out a comprehensive data-fitting exercise with the newly released Planck data.
 This is where our current analysis would be useful as the amplitude and period of the oscillatory features depend on the factor by which the universe grows in a single cycle, and we now understand how this can be connected with model parameters such as $\al,\ga, \la$.
-We would also need to comprehensively analyze and include the evolution of the scalar field modulated potential energy (replacing the cosmological constant) to especially determine how the amplitude of fluctuations is changing with the wave number (spectral tilt), and this we also leave for future investigations. \vs {\bf Acknowledgments:} We would like to thank Dr. Mazumdar and Dr. Koivisto for several exchanges of ideas that were very helpful in making progress in our project.
-WD would like to specially thank Mr. Bob Hanlon for his guidance throughout the development of the simulations.
+We would also need to comprehensively analyze and include the evolution of the scalar field modulated potential energy (replacing the cosmological constant) to especially determine how the amplitude of fluctuations is changing with the wave number (spectral tilt), and this we also leave for future investigations. \vs {\bf Acknowledgments:} WD would like to specially thank Mr. Bob Hanlon for his guidance throughout the development of the simulations.
 TB's research has been supported by the LEQSF(2011-13)-RD-A21 grant from the Louisiana Board of Regents.